 2.1.3 Once the staggered term provision has been implemented, sub-sections 2.1.1, 2.1.2, and 2.1.3 become moot and shall be deleted from the constitution.

-2.2 3.3 Terms of office for at-large senator(s) and part-time senators the representative of part-time faculty shall be for one year.
+2.2 4.3 Terms of office for at-large senator(s) and part-time senators the representative of part-time faculty shall be for at least one year.
 [Do we need to include more details related to these positions in the bylaws?]

-2.3 3.4 Senate vacancies shall be filled in accordance with procedures specified in the by-laws.
+2.3 4.4 Senate vacancies shall be filled in accordance with procedures specified in the by-laws.
 [Right now the bylaws only address the department and president vacancies, not other officers]